fbpx

 However, the following five basic steps cover most custody situations:

-If your relationship is ending, try (if possible) to discuss child custody with the other parent and try to come to an agreement about it.
+If your relationship is ending, try (if possible) to discuss child custody with the other parent and try to come to an agreement about custody arrangements.
 You can petition the court for custody together or separately.
 Filing the petition is the first step in determining child custody.

 In most cases, the Colorado court prefers joint decision-making, where both parents have equal responsibility in making major decisions for the benefit of the child even if the child spends more time with one parent than the other.

 However, in some cases, this will not be possible or desirable.
 Sole custody is where only one parent has decision-making authority, regarding major education, health, religion, and extracurricular activities.
-Often in the Petition you will need to set forth what you believe is in the child(red)’s best interests and why.
+Often in the Petition, you will need to set forth what you believe is in the child(ren)’s best interests and why.

 2. File a Petition